conversem/internal_linking_opportunities/README.md

 <p>Now you have an Excel output.
 Add pivot tables to show how many potential links your target_urls can get and how many instances on what keywords crawl_url can link out.</p>

 <H2>Latest update</H2>
-<p>The latest update is due to Sitebulb exports now having its content scrape renamed from "content" to "Text".</p>
+<p>The latest updates is due to Sitebulb exports now having its content scrape renamed from "content" to "Text".
+Moreover now case sensitivity is handled so that linking opportunities are found regardless of words having capitalised letters or not.
+Text and Keyword are made lowercase before checks are done.</p>